kubernetes/autoscaler/cluster-autoscaler/integration/usage.md

 5. Should not scale lower than the min limit for the nodegrp
 6. Should scale up on the basis of taints and not only on workload size.
 7. Should respond by shifting load if some taint is removed from a workload/node.
-8. AutoScaler scales up a node in zone where PV already present and pod is requesting that PV.
+8. Autoscaler scales up a node in zone where PV already present and pod is requesting that PV.
 CSI PV is used.
 9. Should not scale down a node with  annotation "cluster-autoscaler.kubernetes.io/scale-down-disabled": "true"
 10. Should scale down a node after the above annotation is removed from it.
 11. Should not scale if no machine in worker group can satisfy the requirements of the pod.